Sawo-Community/100-DFR-Habitate/README.md

 The company is based out of Chennai, backed by some strong industry names like FirstCheque.VC, Sri Krishnan from Rocketlane, Lakshmi Narayanan from Cognizant, and many more Angel Investors.

+# Problem Statements

+- While improving engagement is highly operational for Community, how can the product help in making this process easier?
+Keeping Habitate into consideration you have to design a process which will help in the community engagement.
+- There are various factors when it comes to Community analytics.
+How would those factors be taken into consideration?
+Keeping this in mind, design an analytical feature around it.

+You can find the same problem statements as **issues**. <b>Read the issues and mention them while submitting a Pull Request.</b>

 # Prizes

 If you are thinking there will be no rewards, you are wrong.
 Let's take a look at the rewards that Habitat is offering for the first, second and third place holders among the participants who will be providing them a feature request or solution.